 4 Lending Innovations That May Help Small Business

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Yesterday, I talked about federal second-round stimulus proposals, and whether they'll help unfreeze the lending markets for small business.
+Opinions expressed by Entrepreneur contributors are their own.Yesterday, I talked about federal second-round stimulus proposals, and whether they'll help unfreeze the lending markets for small business.
 Today, I've gathered up four other innovative ideas out there that could help small businesses, no matter what happens with Stimulus II.

 1) Move Your Money.
 Could small business owners solve the credit crunch themselves, by changing their banking habits?
 Some business groups think so.
 A 12-year old project to encourage more small business owners to bank with local community banks is picking up steam, now that we've had a year of big banks taking federal TARP funds while remaining tight-fisted on business lending.
 The Institute for Local Self-Reliance's New Rules Project encourages business owners to move their money and their small-business borrowing to a local, community bank.